 Banks' default risks have declined since the reforms according to many measures; this effect is in some cases more pronounced for G-SIBs.
 This effect is consistent with the relative increase in capital ratios documented above.
-In line with the objectives of the reforms, measures of bank risk decreased more for SIBs, and in particular for G-SIBs, in the period following the reforms.
-For example, average Expected Default Frequencies (EDFs) for G-SIBs declined from 0.9% to 0.6% for G-SIBs, while they remained relatively constant at 0.9% for D-SIBs and banks in the control group.
+In line with the objectives of the reforms, measures of bank risk45 decreased more for SIBs, and in particular for G-SIBs, in the period following the reforms.
+For example, prior to the onset of the COVID-19 crisis, average Expected Default Frequencies (EDFs) for G-SIBs declined from 0.9% to 0.6% for G-SIBs, while they remained relatively constant at 0.9% for D-SIBs and banks in the control group.
 However, the differences are typically not statistically significant, with the exception of non-performing loan ratios, which fell more for G-SIBs than for D-SIBs.
 Again, a possible explanation for the lack of statistical significance could be the many confounding factors affecting the risk of both SIBs and other banks (including Basel III), which could affect groups of banks differently.